Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

 \section{Anisotropy Analysis}

-In this section, we compute the entire eddy viscosity tensor $D^0_{jilk}$ and focus on the analysis on anisotropy of the eddy viscosity.
-In addition, we discuss standard eddy viscosity, assess dependency on rate of rotation, reconstruct leading-order Reynolds stress, and further discuss positive definiteness of the local model.
+In this section, we compute the leading-order eddy viscosity tensor $D^0_{ijkl}$ and focus on the analysis on anisotropy of the eddy viscosity and specifically contrast it to the standard eddy viscosity implied by the Boussinesq model.
+In addition, we assess dependency of Reynolds stresses on the rate of rotation, examine reconstruction of Reynolds stresses using the leading-order eddy viscosity, and lastly discuss positive definiteness of the leading-order eddy viscosity tensor.